Alex Hurst (footballer): York City

 On 20 June 2022, Hurst joined newly-promoted National League club York City for an undisclosed fee.
 The move saw Hurst once again play under John Askey, the manager who had signed him for Port Vale.
+He was sent off for a challenge on Frank Vincent in a 2–1 defeat at Aldershot Town on 22 October, though Askey said that he disagreed with the referee's decision.
+Hurst played 36 games in the 2022–23 season, scoring two goals.

+Macclesfield

+On 27 September 2023, Hurst signed for Northern Premier League Premier Division club Macclesfield on a deal until the end of the season.
+He played 24 games in the 2023–24 campaign and was released at the end of the season.

+Leek Town

+On 2 June 2024, Hurst joined newly-promoted Northern Premier League Premier Division side Leek Town.
+On 22 March, he scored a hat-trick in a 3–1 home win over Ashton United.
+He ended the 2024–25 season with 15 goals in 38 games.

 Style of play

 Hurst is a versatile player, able to operate as a left-sided midfielder, left-back, attacking midfielder or forward.
-He has pace, good ball control skills and has good strength despite his small build.
+He has pace, good ball control skills.
+He has good strength despite his small build.